moiseyalaev/moiseys-meals/README.md

 Future feature:
 A grocery list and calendar UI that will fill as meals are set for the week

-* Ruby version
+* Ruby, Rails, and React version
+ 3.1, 7.0,

 * System dependencies
   All the dependencies are listed in gemfile.
 The only external service required is OpenAPI to power the ai bot

-* Configuration

 * Database
   PostgreSQL was set up when the first iteration of the application had prepopulated meals, directions, and ingredients from which the bot queried.